expectedparrot/edsl/docs/language_models.rst

 .. code-block:: python

-   Model.available("anthropic")
+   Model.available(service = "anthropic")

+Output:

 Check models
 ------------

-Check the models for which you have already properly stored API keys by calling the `check_models()` method:
+To check for models where API keys have been stored:

 .. code-block:: python

+   from edsl import Model

    Model.check_models()